-Solo Travel, these are not just two mere words but also carries a lot of meaning and a load full of guts inside the mind of a travelling enthusiast who is yet to travel alone.
+Solo Travel, these are not just two mere words, but also carries a lot of meaning and a load full of guts inside the mind of a travelling enthusiast who is yet to travel alone.

 After infinite times of unsuccessful attempts to persuade my friends for a group travel, I asked to myself, am I ready for this?, am I ready for solo travelling?.
 Suddenly an array of all kinds of questions started creeping in.
 I had to face a lot of rejections from my family.
 Some friends thought travelling alone is nothing but a foolish and dull idea, some worried and some just giggled at me for they thought I can't do it.
-After contemplating day and night and with a leap of faith on my conscience, I straightaway went and booked my bus ticket to Manali for the next day.
+After contemplating

-While standing at ISBT Kashmiri Gate, I saw buses to different destinations as if they were all branches of a big tree with each branch having beautiful fruit at its end.
+While standing at the ISBT Kashmiri Gate, I saw buses to different destinations as if they were all branches of a big tree with each branch having beautiful fruit at its end.
 But mine was sweetest of them all and it was Manali.
-Though, I didn't get the expected bus service from HRTC nor it was a peaceful ride but when somewhere in between my tired eyes opened from the usual jerks of the bus, I saw a rather magnificent site.
-It was the Vyas river running besides the road with mists covering atop.
+Though, I didn't get the expected bus service from HRTC nor it was a peaceful ride, but when somewhere in between my tired eyes opened from the usual jerks of the bus, I saw a rather magnificent sight.
+It was the Vyas river running beside the road with mists covering atop.
 That scenic view alone was just the beginning of what Manali had to offer to a Travel buff like me.
-Although, it took me a little while to reach Manali town due to improper bus service from HRTC.
+Although, it took me a little while to reach Manali town due to improper bus service from the HRTC.
 But I never felt being late as my eyes got hypnotized by the gigantic Himalayan mountains.

 Soon after reaching Mall Road, I made my way towards Zostel, a place where I had booked my accommodation.
 It is situated in Old Manali near the Manu Temple.
-I was expecting Zostel to be just like another ordinary hostel but it just took me by surprise.
+I was expecting Zostel to be just like another ordinary hostel, but it just took me by surprise.
 Staffs are so amiable and the nature surrounding it would bring down a soothing effect to your whole tiresome journey.
 It was an off season and also not a weekend so as expected, there was less crowd.
 I soon realized that I was going to share my room with a German, American and a Colombian.
-It took me few minutes to freshen up and off I went to explore Manali as soon as I could.
+It took me a few minutes to freshen up and off I went to explore Manali as soon as I could.